linkfrg/ignis/latest/_sources/dev/creating_service.rst.txt

 Creating Service
 ====================

-All services should inherits from :class:`~ignis.base_service.BaseService` class.
+All services should inherit from the :class:`~ignis.base_service.BaseService` class.

 Here is simple template for service.